-Dividends / appropriation of reserves to holders of equity instruments are recognised as liabilities in the period in which they are declared.
+Dividends to holders of equity instruments are recognised as liabilities in the period in which they are declared.

 Dividends / appropriation of reserves to holders of equity instruments, or of the equity component of a financial instrument issued by the company, are recognised directly in equity.